-In the adjuvant setting of Stage IIIA/IIIBCD and IV, the treatment options depend on if there has been prior use of pembrolizumab in Stage IIB and IIC as well as if there is BRAF mutation.
+In the adjuvant setting of stage IIIA, IIIB, IIIC, IIID, and IV, the treatment options depend on if there has been prior use of pembrolizumab in stage IIB and IIC, as well as if there is BRAF mutation.

-- If the progression or relapse has occurred within 6 months of pembrolizumab, no additional PD1-inhibitor or PD-L1 inhibitor would be funded in Stage III/IV of the adjuvant setting.
-However if the individual has confirmed BRAF mutation, dabrafenib-trametinib is an option for cutaneous melanoma, excluding individuals with resected stage IV melanoma. - If the progression or relapse has occurred at 6 months or longer (or in cases with no prior use of PD1-inhibitor or PD-L1 inhibitor), then treatment options also depend on BRAF mutation.
+- If the progression or relapse has occurred within 6 months of pembrolizumab treatment, no additional programmed cell death 1 protein (PD-1) inhibitor or programmed cell death 1 ligand 1 (PD-L1) inhibitor would be funded in stage III or IV of the adjuvant setting.
+However, if the individual has a confirmed BRAF mutation, dabrafenib-trametinib is an option for cutaneous melanoma, excluding for those with resected stage IV melanoma. - If the progression or relapse has occurred at 6 months or longer (or in cases with no prior use of PD-1 inhibitor or PD-L1 inhibitor), then treatment options also depend on BRAF mutation.
 If there is no BRAF mutation, the available options are nivolumab and pembrolizumab.
-If BRAF mutation is present, the available options are nivolumab, pembrolizumab and dabrafenib-trametinib.
-However, dabrafenibtrametinib is only for cutaneous melanoma and excludes individuals with resected stage IV melanoma.
+If BRAF mutation is present, the available options are nivolumab, pembrolizumab, and dabrafenib-trametinib.
+However, dabrafenib-trametinib is only for cutaneous melanoma and excludes individuals with resected stage IV melanoma.

 Note that ocular melanoma is excluded in this funding algorithm.
-Also it would be rare that individuals would progress from stage II to stage III for additional treatment options.
-If this does occur, only individuals who have had a disease free period of at least 6 months or longer since the last dose of adjuvant PD-1 or PD-L1 inhibitor would be eligible for treatment options funded in the stage IIIA/IIIBCD and IV adjuvant setting.
+Also, it would be rare that individuals would progress from stage II to stage III for additional treatment options.
+If this does occur, only individuals who have had a disease-free period of at least 6 months or longer since the last dose of an adjuvant PD-1 or PD-L1 inhibitor would be eligible for treatment options funded in the stage IIIA, IIIB, IIIC, IIID, and IV adjuvant setting.